Azure/prometheus-collector/otelcollector/deploy/sample-scrape-configs/README.md

 helm upgrade --install <my-node-exporter-release-name> prometheus-community/prometheus-node-exporter --namespace=<my-node-exporter-namespace> --create-namespace --set nodeSelector."kubernetes\.io/os"=linux
 ```
 - Note that the `--set nodeSelector."kubernetes\.io/os"=linux` setting for the node selector is necessary if windows nodes exist on the cluster.
+- Note that if release name you provided is same as chart name, ```prometheus-node-exporter``` in this case, you just specify chart name in the endpoint name regex for the relabel configuration.
+Also service names will be truncated to limit to 63 chars due to DNS limits.
 #### Scrape Configuration:
 ```yaml
 - job_name: 'node'